gregmarine/ByGregMarine.com/Blog/src/2024/12/24_happy-christmas-even.md

 The third service was a traditional worship.
 Traditional meaning more like vintage to me.
 The sort of experience I had in church back in the 80s.
 Of course, church was like that before the 80s...but I wasn't around before then...hehehe Although the sound wasn't available for some of it, the traditional service is more my vibe.
 I didn't realize how much I missed that *style* of worship.
 I may need to explore this more...

+Something I've said a bit lately is that *it isn't about me, it's about him*.
+Cherie and I talked about that phrase a little today.
+Something I rarely do is take the phrase deep to what it really means for me.
+But we did talk about it and I discovered she might feel the same as I do.
+Yes, it's about God.
+But it's also about the relationship with God.
+We aren't the point.
+He is.
+But it isn't a one way street.
+Like in any healthy relationship, it goes both ways.
+It requires a certain level of connection.
+That is different for all of us.
+Each of us need to connect to God in our own unique ways.
+So, things like church aren't about me...they are about us (he and I).

+As part of the conversation, I admitted that